Elon Musk sells $7B in Tesla shares ahead of Twitter fight | Technology

 Elon Musk sells $7B in Tesla shares ahead of Twitter fight

-Elon Musk has sold nearly USD 7 billion worth of shares in Tesla as the billionaire gets his finances in order ahead of his court battle with Twitter.
+Elon Musk has sold nearly $7 billion worth of shares in Tesla as the billionaire gets his finances in order ahead of his court battle with Twitter.

 Musk disclosed in series of regulatory filings that he unloaded about 8 million shares of his company Tesla Inc. in recent days.